hands-free-vim/.github/profile/README.md

 ## The Problems

-1. Maintaining your own talon-specific neovim settings/tools is tedious
+1. Maintaining your own Talon-specific neovim settings/tools is tedious
 2. Using a normal terminal from Talon is not great UX; it's not easy to access history, etc
 3. Editing/navigating neovim with Talon is tedious
 4. No cursorless in neovim